iammridul503/Data-Structures/README.md

 # Data-Structures
-this repository contains all the important data structure required for the CSE grads..
+This repository contains all the important data structure required for the CSE grads..